vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 [^f102]: Viṣṇupurāṇa: 1-2 -1

-"He who [^f103] has faith in His form that is eternal and in His being the Supreme Deity - him Bhagavān approaches soon, O Poushkara."
+"He who [^f103] has faith in His form that is eternal and in His being the Supreme Deity - him Bhagavān approaches soon, O Pauṣkara."

-[^f103]: Paushkara Samhita
+[^f103]: Paushkara Saṁhitā

 “Hari has [^f104] another form entirely different from all forms seen in the universe, in which all these saktīs abide."